 The film is also aided greatly by Dilip Kumar’s swashbuckling and greatly entertaining performance as Jai.
 Regarded as perhaps India’s greatest actor ever and though known more for his intense, tragic roles, he proves here that he could be equally adept while hanging on chandeliers or taming the haughty heroine or indulging in flashy swordplay.
 It is clear he is enjoying himself immensely.
-With original choice Nargis backing out, Mehboob introduced Nadira to Indian audiences and and while her perennially arched eyebrow helped in bringing out her haughtiness all the better, her performance is eye-popping to say the least.
+In Aan, Mehboob introduces Jewish-born Nadira to Indian audiences and and while her perennially arched eyebrow helped in bringing out her haughtiness all the better, her performance is eye-popping to say the least.
 Still, Aan made Nadira into a star and along with her vampish turn as Maya in Shree 420 (1955), the role of the arrogant princess, Rajshree, remains her most famous role.
 Premnath shines as the rogue prince but unfortunately Nimmi’s eyeballing antics and exaggerated pout have not aged well at all with time.
 Incidentally, Aan was initially announced with Dilip Kumar and three heroines – Nargis, Nadira and Nimmi.
 But Nargis backed out of the film.
 It is not clear what role she was to play as the way the film plays out in its current avatar, there is no role for a third leading last.